-- · No (twice or less/week) need for reliever treatment - · Normal or near-normal lung function results - · No exacerbations - 9.
-Emphasis is given to the concept that increased use, especially daily use, of reliever medication is a warning of deterioration of asthma control and indicates the need to reassess treatment. - 10.
-The roles in therapy of several medications have evolved since previous versions of the report: - Recent data indicating a possible increased risk of asthma-related death associated with the use of long-acting β_2 -agonists in a small group of individuals has resulted in increased emphasis on the message that long-acting β_2 -agonists should not be used as monotherapy in asthma, and must only be used in combination with an appropriate dose of inhaled glucocorticosteroid. - Leukotriene modifiers now have a more prominent role as controller treatment in asthma, particularly in adults.
-Long-acting oral β_2 -agonists alone are no longer presented as an option for add-on treatment at any step of therapy, unless accompanied by inhaled glucocorticosteroids. - Monotherapy with cromones is no longer given as an alternative to monotherapy with a low dose of inhaled glucocorticosteroids in adults. - Some changes have been made to the tables of equipotent daily doses of inhaled glucocorticosteroids for both children and adults. - 12.
-The six-part asthma management program detailed in previous versions of the report has been changed.
-The current program includes the following five components: - Component 1.
-Develop Patient/Doctor Partnership - Component 2.
-Identify and Reduce Exposure to Risk Factors - Component 3.
-Assess, Treat, and Monitor Asthma - Component 4.
-Manage Asthma Exacerbations - Component 5.
-Special Considerations - 13.
-The inclusion of Component 1 reflects the fact that effective management of asthma requires the development of a partnership between the person with asthma and his or her health care professional(s) (and parents/caregivers, in the case of children with asthma).
-The partnership is formed and strengthened as patients and their health care professionals discuss and agree on the goals of treatment, develop a personalized, written self-management action plan including self-monitoring, and periodically review the patient's treatment and level of asthma control.
+- · No (twice or less/week) need for reliever treatment - Normal or near-normal lung function results - No exacerbations

+9. Emphasis is given to the concept that increased use, especially daily use, of reliever medication is a warning of deterioration of asthma control and indicates the need to reassess treatment.

+10. The roles in therapy of several medications have evolved since previous versions of the report:

+- Recent data indicating a possible increased risk of asthma-related death associated with the use of long-acting β_2 -agonists in a small group of individuals has resulted in increased emphasis on the message that long-acting β_2 -agonists should not be used as monotherapy in asthma, and must only be used in combination with an appropriate dose of inhaled glucocorticosteroid. - Leukotriene modifiers now have a more prominent role as controller treatment in asthma, particularly in adults.
+Long-acting oral β_2 -agonists alone are no longer presented as an option for add-on treatment at any step of therapy, unless accompanied by inhaled glucocorticosteroids. - Monotherapy with cromones is no longer given as an alternative to monotherapy with a low dose of inhaled glucocorticosteroids in adults. - Some changes have been made to the tables of equipotent daily doses of inhaled glucocorticosteroids for both children and adults.

+11. The six-part asthma management program detailed in previous versions of the report has been changed.
+The current program includes the following five components:

+Component 1.
+Develop Patient/Doctor Partnership Component 2.
+Identify and Reduce Exposure to Risk Factors

+Component 3.
+Assess, Treat, and Monitor Asthma Component 4.
+Manage Asthma Exacerbations Component 5.
+Special Considerations

+12. The inclusion of Component 1 reflects the fact that effective management of asthma requires the development of a partnership between the person with asthma and his or her health care professional(s) (and parents/caregivers, in the case of children with asthma).
+The partnership is formed and strengthened as patients and their health care professionals discuss and agree on the goals of treatment, develop a personalized, written self-management action plan including self-monitoring, and periodically review the patient s treatment and level of asthma control.
 Education remains a key element of all doctor-patient interactions.
+13. Component 3 presents an overall concept for asthma management oriented around the new focus on asthma control.
+Treatment is initiated and adjusted in a continuous cycle (assessing asthma control, treating to achieve control, and monitoring to maintain control) driven by the patient s level of asthma control.